 Completed manuscripts should not exceed 35 pages double spaced (or 8000 words), inclusive of all tables, figures, and charts.
-APA style with third person writing is required.
+APA style with third person writing-only-is required.
 Style guidelines are on the POR website.

-Timetable to Publication
+Timetable to Publication.

-Interested scholars are invited to submit proposals of approximately 800 to 1000 words to the Guest Editor Professor Steven Ott by August 15, 2022.
-Proposing authors will receive a response with suggestions from the Guest Editors by September 15, 2022.
+Interested scholars are invited to submit proposals of approximately 800 to 1000 words PORby September 15, 2022.
+Proposing authors will receive a response with feedback as they are received and by October 15, 2022.

-Manuscripts from accepted proposals are due to the Guest Editors by December 15, 2022.
+Manuscripts (complete copy) from accepted proposals are due by December 15, 2022.

-Authors of manuscripts will receive reviews by January 15, 2023.
+Authors of draft manuscripts will receive reviews by January 30, 2023.
 Reviews will include: